Skip to content

 It’s a pleasant place to take a stroll and browse.

-The Shetland Times Bookshop – a really great independent bookshop with some lovely curated books.
-Lots of books and as you would expect a huge range of books about Shetland too.
+• The Shetland Times Bookshop: A fantastic independent bookshop with a lovely collection of curated books.
+They have a wide range of books about Shetland too.

-Fort Charlotte – take a look around the battlements and see the guns.
-You also get a great view across to Bressay and over Lerwick from here.
-It’s still in use as an army barracks today and is a listed monument.
+• Fort Charlotte: Explore the battlements and view the guns.
+You get a fantastic view of Bressay and Lerwick from here.
+Fort Charlotte is still used as an army barracks today and is a listed monument.

 Where is Jimmy Perez’s house in Shetland?